hoff2/financial-meltdown-relaunch/README.md

 In addition to being a helpful example app for reference, this repository can be used for some kata exercises to help you learn to:

-- Add a feature by test driving all of the necessary pieces of ReactJS, Redux, and tcomb
+- Add a feature by test driving all of the necessary pieces of React, Redux, and tcomb
 - Add a property to existing domain and data transfer objects
 - Change a property in the domain and data transfer objects while maintaining